Dylan Mangel, Extension Plant Pathologist

 Avoid planting soybeans in severely brown stem rot-infested fields for at least three years.
 This time allows residue to break down and the fungus cannot survive outside of infested residue.
 Soybean is the only host for the brown stem rot pathogen.

-In no-till systems, longer crop rotations should be used and a shredder can be used to break up soybean straw and reduce inoculum.
+In no-till systems, longer crop rotations should be used.
+Additionally, a shredder can be used to break up soybean straw and reduce inoculum.

 Additional Resources

-North Central Soybean Research and Information Initiative: Brown Stem Rot
+Soybean Research and Information Network: Brown Stem Rot